klaytn/klaytn-docs/docs/klaytn/design/computation/klaytn-virtual-machine/klaytn-virtual-machine.md

 NOTE: KLVM has changed with the `Kore` hardfork.
 If you want the previous document, please refer to [previous document](klaytn-virtual-machine-previous.md).

 `Kore` hardfork block number is as follows.
-* Baobab Testnet: please refer [this](https://github.com/klaytn/klaytn/blob/b01f8f3b7aa69afc1f7693e652adc5f2d8fa4ab6/params/config.go#L79)
+* Baobab Testnet: please refer to this [link](https://github.com/klaytn/klaytn/blob/dev/params/config.go#L79)
-* Cypress Mainnet: please refer [this](https://github.com/klaytn/klaytn/blob/b01f8f3b7aa69afc1f7693e652adc5f2d8fa4ab6/params/config.go#L49)
+* Cypress Mainnet: please refer to this [link](https://github.com/klaytn/klaytn/blob/dev/params/config.go#L49)
 {% endhint %}

 ## Overview <a id="overview"></a>